 Competitions could be motivating for some employees (i.e., those that are already very athletic and likely to win).
 We’ve done many successful competitions for companies like JP Morgan.

 But that increased motivation can be outweighed by the increased brain power that employees must exert to understand the rules of the competition.

 Is it an individual or intra-team competition?
-How do participants join their respective team?
+How do participants join their respective teams?
 Is it based on total miles or relative participation?
 Are bike miles counted differently than walking or running miles?

 Does it fit within or break from an existing routine?
 People are less likely to do something that requires them to break an existing routine.
 Conversely, people are more likely to do something that is anchored to, or embedded within an existing routine.